How to Prevent Child Abuse

 Prevention Education for Children

 Free classes are currently offered in nearly every school district in Berrien County.
-Through our fundraising efforts, we are expanding this outreach to include every school, including area private, parochial and religious-based schools, from preschool through high school.
-Classes are taught in one classroom at a time, never in large groups.
-This makes it easier for the instructor to build trust with the children or teens and for the students to be comfortable participating in the activities and asking questions.
+Through our fundraising efforts, we are expanding this outreach to schools in neighboring Cass County and to include private, parochial and religious-based schools, from preschool through high school.
+Classes are taught in one classroom at a time, and lessons build on topics year after year as children grow and may face new social or environmental challenges.

-We also address children’s rights to be free from bullying and the importance of not bullying others, along with dating safety, online and digital safety, video safety, child trafficking and other key topics.
+We also address issues youth may face among their peers, including bullying and the importance of creating safe environments for everyone, dating safety/healthy relationships, online and digital safety, human trafficking and other key topics.

 Talking about abuse doesn’t have to be scary.
 Each class is friendly and engaging, with age-appropriate conversations, interactive activities and time for questions.
 Our instructors reinforce a clear message: adults are always responsible for children’s safety.

 There is no single data point that captures the full impact of these classes.
-What we do know is that each year, 30 to 50 students disclose abuse to a CAC prevention instructor and are referred for help and services.
-Forensic interviewers and therapists also report that children often use the language learned in CAC classes to describe their bodies, boundaries and abuse experiences.
-These classes are one of the most effective tools we have to prevent abuse, protect children and support healing in our community.
+What we do know is that each year, many students disclose abuse to a CAC prevention instructor or another safe adult in their life and are referred for help and services.
+Our forensic interviewers and therapists also report that children in our community often use the language learned in prevention lessons to describe their bodies, boundaries and abuse.
+These classes are one of the most effective tools we have to prevent abuse by teaching students to recognize warning signs and feel confident to speak up, or stopping it from continuing by empowering those who may have already experienced abuse to come forward and speak to a safe adult in their life.

 Prevention Education for Adults